310mc/https-310mc.github.io-tl/source/_posts/stella_maris/birthplace_of_stars.md

 That being said, I do remember quite well the eerie atmosphere that surrounded the events related to the Yaobikuni during the War Days.

-It was beyond human comprehension, so I can’t properly explain what it was like.
+It was beyond human comprehension, and I can’t properly explain what it was like.

 I also never saw the incident itself.
 However, I remember well the astonished look on Keito’s face after he had clashed with Shinkai-kun — As if he had witnessed something “completely out of this world”.